Inherited By: InputDefault

 Emitted when a joypad device has been connected or disconnected.

 - MOUSE_MODE_VISIBLE = 0 — Makes the mouse cursor visible if it is hidden.

 - MOUSE_MODE_HIDDEN = 1 — Makes the mouse cursor hidden if it is visible.

 - MOUSE_MODE_CAPTURED = 2 — Captures the mouse.
-The mouse will be hidden and unable to leave the game window.
-But it will still register movement and mouse button presses.
+The mouse will be hidden and unable to leave the game window, but it will still register movement and mouse button presses.
 On Windows and Linux, the mouse will use raw input mode, which means the reported movement will be unaffected by the OS’ mouse acceleration settings.

 - MOUSE_MODE_CONFINED = 3 — Makes the mouse cursor visible but confines it to the game window.

 - CURSOR_ARROW = 0 — Arrow cursor.
 Standard, default pointing cursor.

 - CURSOR_IBEAM = 1 — I-beam cursor.
 Usually used to show where the text cursor will appear when the mouse is clicked.